 Note that the deadline date is to receive both your online submission AND your film for review.

 What media formats do you accept?

-The preview copy of a film must either be available on DVD or on a streaming service like YouTube or Vimeo.
+The preview copy of a film must be available on a streaming service like YouTube or Vimeo.
+We no longer accept DVDs since sometimes our reviewers are looking at films remotely.
 We CANNOT accept film submissions which involve any downloading of content on our part.
 If you are submitting a film on a password-protected link, make sure that the password remains in effect for at least two months after the deadline for submission.
 If we cannot access your film, it will be automatically removed from consideration.

 If a film is selected for screening, the screening copy must be available as a DVD or a Quicktime file which will need to be sent at least one week ahead of the screening.
 You are responsible for outputting the film into this format.